melpadden/rust-guessing-game/README.md

 # rust-guessing-game

-A number guessing game in Rust
+A number guessing game in Rust.